 You’ve come to this page because you have a failed RAID drive.
 You want to know what happened and if your data is recoverable.
 How exactly does RAID storage work, and how can it fail?

-This article will outline how common RAID (Redundant Array of Independent Disks) configurations function and the potential failures that could occur for RAID types including RAID 0, RAID 1, RAID 5, RAID 6, and RAID 10.
+This article will outline how common RAID (Redundant Array of Independent Disks) storage configurations function and the potential failures that could occur for RAID types including RAID 0, RAID 1, RAID 5, RAID 6, and RAID 10.

 At Proven Data, our RAID recovery services have successfully retrieved data from over 3,000 client cases.
 Our experts are ready to walk you through the RAID recovery process and return your valued data to you as efficiently as possible.
 Our goal is to answer your questions and provide you with the solutions you need.